lucasdietrich/AVRTOS/readme.md

 - data structures : dlist (doubly linked list), queue (singly linked list), time queue (singly linked list with delay parameter)
 - I/O : leds, uart

-What paradigms are not supported:
+What paradigms/concepts are not supported:
 - Nested interrupts

 What features will be implemented :